BRIDGE-C2 Center Pilot Studies

 Cervical Cancer Screening Tool

 Though rates of cervical cancer (CC) screening are on the rise, this improvement is not equitably distributed among patients.
-Using a mixed-methods approach, this pilot addresses a gap in cancer screening and prevention by identifying the factors that impact adoption of a health information technology (HIT)-based decision support tool, an implementation strategy commonly used in real-world CHCs to increase guideline concordant care.
+Using a mixed-methods approach, this pilot addressed a gap in cancer screening and prevention by identifying the factors that impacted adoption of a health information technology (HIT)-based decision support tool, an implementation strategy commonly used in real-world CHCs to increase guideline-concordant care.
+The study found that 46% of eligible clinics used the tool, and tool users had greater rates of up-to-date screening and abnormal results.
+Qualitative results showed a lack of knowledge of the tool's existence and lack of formal training.

 BRIDGE 2 Cessation

 Despite overall reductions in adult tobacco use rates in the United States, tobacco use remains the leading preventable cause of death in the US; and significant smoking-related disparities persist among low socioeconomic populations.
-This mixed-methods study examines rates of use of an Electronic Health Record (EHR)-based tool for referral to the state Quitline, and patient acceptance and denial of the referral within clinics in the BRIDGE-C2 Laboratory.
+This mixed-methods study examined rates of use of an Electronic Health Record (EHR)-based tool for referral to the state Quitline, and patient acceptance and denial of the referral within clinics in the BRIDGE-C2 Laboratory.
+The study found that the eReferral system was not used frequently by clinics that had access to the system.
+We found that very few patients who were current smokers were being offered referral to the Quitline using the eReferral system.
+Clinic staff attributed this to lack of training and knowledge of how the system worked.
+We identified implementation strategies that should improve tool adoption.

 ASCEND - Adaptation Implementation Tracking Method